theMosaad/tailwindcss-capsize/README.md

 A Tailwind CSS plugin for automatically trimming the whitespace above and below text nodes.
 This is a port of [Capsize](https://github.com/seek-oss/capsize).

-Huge thanks to [Michael Taranto](https://github.com/michaeltaranto) and the [Seek](https://github.com/seek-oss) team behind it from figuring out the hard parts.
+Huge thanks to [Michael Taranto](https://github.com/michaeltaranto) and the [Seek](https://github.com/seek-oss) team behind it for figuring out the hard parts.

 [View live demo](https://tailwindcss-capsize.themosaad.com)